jdarais/cobble/docs/cobble/docs/cobl-cli.md

 For now, here is the output of `cobl --help`:

 ```
+Usage: cobl [OPTIONS] [COMMAND]

 Commands:
   list        List available tasks
   run         Run tasks
   clean       Clean tasks
   tool        Interact with tools defined in the workspace
   env         Interact with build environments defined in the workspace
+  show        Show details about a task
+  completion  Print out a script fragment that enables shell completion for cobl commands.
+Currently, only bash is supported
   help        Print this message or the help of the given subcommand(s)

 Options:
   -n, --num-threads <N>